-Following is a list of questions and concerns that should be discussed with a prospective instructor.
+Following is a list of questions and concerns that you should discuss with a prospective instructor.
 An initial interview over the phone will suffice for discussing most of these issues.

 - What are the instructor’s expectations of the student?
-You need to know how much time the instructor wants committed to lessons and practice.
+You need to know how much time the instructor wants to commit to lessons and practice.
 It’s also important to understand whether or not recitals and competitions will be part of the program.

 - What are the instructor’s credentials?
-It isn’t necessary for the instructor to possess degrees in music, but it is an indication of professionalism and a thorough knowledge of the subject matter.
+The instructor doesn’t need to possess degrees in music, but it is an indication of professionalism and a thorough knowledge of the subject matter.
 Be aware that there are many different degrees in the music field.
 Some are for piano pedagogy (teaching theory) or piano performance, while some are simply general music degrees.
 One should also find out the instructor’s level of experience.
-This includes not only their experience with playing the piano, but also the amount of time they have spent actually instructing students.
-Don’t hold lack of experience against someone, as they might be new to the field yet very qualified but, nonetheless, experience is an irreplaceable asset.
+This includes not only their experience with playing the piano, but also the amount of time they have spent instructing students.
+Don’t hold a lack of experience against someone, as they might be new to the field yet very qualified, but remember that experience is an irreplaceable asset.

 - How does your prospective instructor keep up with new techniques and materials?
 Does he or she attend workshops and conventions?
 Does he or she belong to at least some of the local and national musical organizations?
-Membership in those organizations is by no means inexpensive to the instructor, but it is a hallmark of professionalism and a desire to advance and maintain the knowledge that was acquired during formal training.
+Membership in those organizations is by no means inexpensive to the instructor.
+Still, it represents a hallmark of professionalism and a desire to advance and maintain the knowledge that was acquired during formal training.

 - What lesson materials are needed?
 Lesson books are usually the responsibility of the student.
 So, you will need to determine which materials are needed and how much they will cost.
 However, some instructors will initially loan lesson materials and sheet music to the student.